 Please don’t misunderstand me.
 Not all moments will be filled with songs of praise, we can glorify the Lord simply by fulfilling the callings of wife, husband, mother, father, sister, brother, friend, child, coworker, etc…in lives fully submitted to the Lord.
 Every other word doesn’t have to be Lord or Jesus.
 And we don’t want to treat people as though they are projects we are working on either.
 Obviously, I am struggling with my words, but let’s read what Paul says:

+Therefore each of you must put off falsehood and speak truthfully to his neighbor, for we are all members of one body.
 Do not let any unwholesome talk come out of your mouths, but only what is helpful for building others up according to their needs, that it may benefit those who listen.
 And do not grieve the Holy Spirit of God with whom you were sealed for the day of redemption.
 Get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice.
 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.

 EPHESIANS 4:25, 29-32

 This brings me to the question of truth.
 The first habit we need to develop in “think” is that of asking the question, “IS IT TRUE?”